fjbarrena/Kyso-Integration-Example/README.md

 > That token is currently revoked for security reasons ;)

-Then, to upload the report to Kyso we only need to create the `.gitlab-ci.yaml` (or edit your existing one) and add the following stage:
+Then, to upload the report to Kyso we only need to create the `kyso-action.yml` and add the following stage:

 ```yaml
 name: Push To Kyso.io